Investment Property For Sale

 If you’re new to owning investment properties, you’ll have some basic expenses.
 You’ll have your property taxes, insurance, then your management and maintenance fee that we talked about, and then it’s always a good idea to have a maintenance budget and don’t forget to account for vacancy.
 And if you ever need the money for an African Safari or retire on an island somewhere, you can always sell your investment property because it’s an asset.
-About 1/3 of the total rent goes toward expenses or at least possible expenses, everything else is profit.
+About 25% of the total rent goes toward expenses or at least possible expenses, everything else is profit.

 You can see now why investing in rentals is a great way to go if you are looking to build longterm wealth and grow your retirement.
 People will always need a place to live.
-Buying properties this low, is a sure hedge against inflation.
+Buying properties now, is a sure hedge against inflation.
 As price of materials go up and wages go up, you simply can’t build a home this cheap anymore which increases the value of your rental properties.
 As prices go up, these returns won’t be as good as you see here, but they will still be solid.
 That’s why NOW is a good time to buy investment property.

 ‘Don’t Wait to Buy Real Estate, Buy Real Estate and Wait’ – T. Harv Eker